 Verhaeghe hat trick highlights Lightning rout of Canucks

 Six different players scored in Tampa Bay's six-goal second period, Carter Verhaeghe tallied his first career hat trick and the Lightning routed the visiting Vancouver Canucks 9-2 on Tuesday night.
-Tampa Bay extended its winning streak to a season-high eight games, the club's longest since a 10-game stretch last February.
+Tampa Bay tied its franchise record for goals and extended its winning streak to a season-high eight games, the club's longest since a 10-game stretch last February.

 The Lightning's six-goal period matched the franchise record set in 1995 against Winnipeg.
 They are the third team to turn the feat this season, joining Colorado and Pittsburgh.
 Brayden Point scored and assisted on three goals, and Steven Stamkos posted his 17th tally and had two helpers.
 Alex Killorn also produced his 17th.